zelishares/food-analysis/README.md

 3. lamda_twitter_tweets.py --- contains the python code for the lambda function that fetches keywords from twitter
 4. lamda_twitter_tweets.ymal --- which contains the same code as 1 in a different format
 5. SQL_queries_twitter.sql --- SQL Queries for first data analysis
+6. Twitter_history_tasty.ipynb --- A Jupyter Notbook which contains the code that was used during testing and fetched historical data

 ## Tasty API
 1. Get data from Tasty API for first insights.ipynb --- This Jupyter Notebook was used to gain first insights about the Tasty API (tags, etc.)